-- Intentions to grow the Corporation's business, including by increasing assets under management ("AUM") and creating new investment products and businesses. - The Corporation's continued investment performance and industry-leading thought leadership. - Maintenance of best-in-class precious metals and energy transition materials and the Corporation's related approach to management and investing. - The closing, including timing thereof, of the transaction in respect of our Canadian broker-deal operations. - Consideration of strategic acquisitions to build scale, improve profitability or enter new markets and investment categories. - Expectations regarding continued consolidation of the asset management business, with bifurcation between large general managers and specialized boutique managers. - Expectations regarding continued price compression in the asset management industry, particularly in the exchange-traded funds ("ETF") segment as players compete for market share. - Expected benefits from economic and demographic trends over the next decade. - Commitment to being at the forefront of technological innovation in the sector. - Future dividend distributions.
+- Intentions to grow the Corporation's business, including by increasing assets under management ("AUM") and creating new investment products and businesses. - The Corporation's continued investment performance and industry-leading thought leadership. - Maintenance of best-in-class precious metals and critical materials and the Corporation's related approach to management and investing. - Consideration of strategic acquisitions to build scale, improve profitability or enter new markets and investment categories. - Expectations regarding continued consolidation of the asset management business, with bifurcation between large general managers and specialized boutique managers. - Expectations regarding continued price compression in the asset management industry, particularly in the exchange-traded funds ("ETF") segment as players compete for market share. - Expected benefits from economic and demographic trends over the next decade. - Commitment to being at the forefront of technological innovation in the sector. - Future dividend distributions.